Lightning: Outdoor Safety

 Most lightning deaths and injuries in the United States occur during the summer months and during the afternoon hours when both lightning and outdoor activities reach a peak.
 During the summer, people take advantage of the warm weather to enjoy a multitude of recreational activities.
 To be safe, those who are boating, swimming, fishing, bicycling, golfing, jogging, walking, hiking, camping, working, or just outside in their back yards need to take the appropriate actions in a timely manner when thunderstorms approach.

 Being outdoors when thunderstorms are nearby is risky.
 There is simply no safe place outside any time a thunderstorm is nearby.

 While summer is a good time to complete outside work, it is very important to work in a safe environment.
 Between 2006 and 2013, 38 people were struck and killed by lightning in the US while at work.
-About two thirds of those were farmers, ranchers, roofers, law care workers or construction workers, many of which trying to seek shelter when it was too late.
+About two thirds of those were farmers, ranchers, roofers, lawn care or construction workers.
 Many work activities such as these require extra time to shut down, so it is important to monitor weather conditions so workers can end their activities and get to a safe place.

 To minimize your threat of being struck by lightning while outdoors, it is important to know when the lightning threat begins to increase significantly and when the threat is reduced to minimal levels.

 In general, the threat begins well before people think it begins, and ends well after people think it ends.
 Unfortunately, it's this lack of understanding that accounts for many lightning casualties.

 No one can completely eliminate the risk of being struck by lightning.
 But by using some basic rules, you can greatly reduce your risk of becoming a lightning casualty.